Affordable and Easy Alternative to Fin Clipping Zebrafish

 Zebrafish Embryo Genotyper vs Fin Clipping

 Consider the amount of time it takes your lab to raise and maintain 6- to 8-week-old fish without knowing their genotype.
-The process of fin-clipping can be time consuming in order to ensure safe, and uncontaminated fin-clips.
-Instead of investing time into the unknown, use the Zebrafish Embryo Genotyper (ZEG) to know your zebrafish as early as 3-day old embryos and select the embryos for experimentation with confidence!
-Cut down on your labor cost and save the time it takes to fin-clip by utilizing the ZEG in your lab protocols.
+The process of fin clipping can be time-consuming to ensure safe and uncontaminated fin-clips.
+Instead of investing time into the unknown, use the Zebrafish Embryo Genotyper (ZEG) to know your zebrafish as early as 48 hpf, and select embryos for experimentation with confidence!
+Reduce your labor costs and save time by utilizing the ZEG in your lab protocols.

-Save space by only storing the genotypes that you are selecting for!
+Save space and funding by storing only the genotypes you are selecting for!

 Learn more about the differences between the ZEG and Fin Clipping protocols to identify where you will save!